openmrs/openmrs-contrib-id/README.md

 OpenMRS ID
 =========

 User signup and self-service application for managing OpenMRS ID.
 Connects with an LDAP server to store user data.
-Build on [Node](https://github.com/joyent/node).
+Built on [Node](https://github.com/joyent/node).

 ##Installing: